 Nothing else.
 No concern about what those people do after landing on your website.
 It doesn’t matter.

 So, the algorithm will find advantages — even weaknesses — in the system to find you cheap clicks.
 It could be people who just click everything.
-It could be accidental clicks due to the placement.
+It could be accidental clicks due to the A placement is a location where your ad is shown.
+Examples include Facebook's mobile Feed, Messenger, Instagram feed, Audience Network, right-hand column, and more.
+More.
 It might even be click fraud that hasn’t yet been flagged by the system.

 But that traffic will not be nearly as good as what you normally get.